Indicators of Sustainable Development

 - Indicator A10: Airport activity

-- Defined as the average monthly number of passengers having used the
+- Defined as the average monthly number of passengers having used the airport (both for departure and arrivals) during the year.

 - HEALTH AND EDUCATION